PDF Converter

 2var options = new PdfToHtmlOptions(PdfToHtmlOptions.SaveDataType.FileWithEmbeddedResources);

-6options.AddOutput(new FileDataSource("output.html"));
+6options.AddOutput(new FileDataSource("path_to_output.html"));

 Available Options for PDF to HTML Conversion